A Haunted House 2: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 17 out of 100, based on 16 critics, indicating "overwhelming dislike".

 Bruce Demara of the Toronto Star gave the film half a star out of four, saying "It is a vile, wretched, appalling waste of time, a movie for morons that is offensive on so many levels.
 It is loud, profane and profoundly stupid.
 One has to question how a film so awful could even be made, it is that bad.
 Most regrettably, it is not funny, not even a tiny bit."
 John Semley of The Globe and Mail gave the film zero stars out of four, saying "A Haunted House 2 is dumber than dumb dumb, which at least has the nerve to be unapologetically dumb.
 Worse, it's Wayans dumb."
 Kevin C. Johnson of the St. Louis Post-Dispatch gave the film three out of five stars, saying "This send-up of current horror movies is a go-for-broke hoot, a hot mess of a comedy that doesn't have a lick of sense.
 And knowing that going in adds to the often knee-slapping laughs."
 Jennifer Miller of Film.com gave the film a one out of ten, saying "There are almost no redeeming qualities to this movie.
 It is bad enough to trigger an existential crisis in the heartiest of movie-lovers."
 Justin Lowe of The Hollywood Reporter gave the film a negative review, saying "Wayans' performance again relies primarily on mugging it up and outrageous attempts at self-indulgent humor to elicit laughs, topped with copious doses of raunchy sexual innuendo and activity."
 Stephan Lee of Entertainment Weekly gave the film a D, saying "You don't walk into a movie like A Haunted House 2 expecting anything remotely scary or serious, but you don't expect to walk out feeling a terrible sense of dread, either."